tkhamez/neucore/doc/API.md

 Allows players to view the watchlist if they are also member of an appropriate group.
 This role is assigned automatically based on group membership.

+Character API
+- Return a list of characters that matches the name (partial matching). `/user/character/find-by/{name}`

 Player API
 - Show player with characters. `/user/player/{id}/characters`